Month 1, Day 30, Saturday 4:30 p.m.

 Percy looked down at the cartridge, muttering, “I don’t think that’s the worst he can do,” but then gave her a bright smile, wincing as the expression squished the swollen flesh around his black eye.
 “I’d better get in there.
 Thanks, Silvia!”
 With a wave of his hand, he stepped past her, taking a fortifying breath before knocking on the door to Oliver’s office.

-Katerin’s assistant Alice was running the shop, and fixed Siobhan with a gimlet eye when she tried to buy it.
+Katerin’s assistant, Alice, was running the shop, and fixed Siobhan with a gimlet eye when she tried to buy it.
 “I need a prescription from a healer to sell this to you,” she said.

 Siobhan suppressed a frustrated groan.
-“I don’t have a healer’s note, but I’m an alchemist, and I’m well aware of the tincture’s usage and requirements.”
+“I don’t have a healer’s note, but I’m an alchemist, and well aware of the tincture’s usage and requirements.”

 “Beamshell tincture is addictive, and leaves an energy debt.
 People who abuse it will keep pushing until they collapse, malnourished and dehydrated, and for thaumaturges, with a significantly increased chance of Will-strain.
 If you have narcolepsy, or insomnia, or some other legitimate reason to need this, I’m happy to sell it to you once you bring me proof.”

 Alice finally conceded.
 “If you need a second vial, I’ll require that healer’s note.”
-She rattled off a series of dosage and use instructions that Siobhan had already memorized, and Siobhan walked out three gold lighter, with a vial of bottled energy almost burning a hole in one of her inner jacket pockets.
-Metaphorically.
+She rattled off a series of dosage and use instructions that Siobhan had already memorized, and Siobhan walked out three gold lighter, with a vial of bottled energy burning a hole in one of her inner jacket pockets.

 The excitement of potential relief got her all the way to the Silk Door without feeling the nip of the cold.

 She jerked back, tossing the clothes to the floor as if she’d been burned.
-Her skin rippled with goosebumps as her hindbrain seeming to realize what she’d touched before her conscious mind made the connection.
+Her skin rippled with goosebumps as her hindbrain seemed to realize what she’d touched before her conscious mind made the connection.
 “Oh…” she whispered.

 Siobhan stepped forward cautiously, pinching one corner of the fabric and lifting until the wire revealed itself.